The Kervaire conjecture and the minimal complexity of surfaces: A lower bound of the minimal complexity

 \begin{theorem} With the notation above, for $w=a_1t^{-1} b_1 t a_2 t^{-1} b_2 t \cdots a_m t^{-1} b_m t x t \in H=A\star_C$, suppose for some $2\le n\le\infty$ we have: \begin{enumerate} \item $a_1$ is $n$-RF rel $i_P(C)$ and $b_m$ is $n$-RF rel $i_N(C)$, and \item each $a_i$ is $n$-RTF in $(A, i_P(C))$ and each $b_i$ is $n$-RTF in $(A,i_N(C))$ for all $1\le i\le m$. \end{enumerate} Then for any $w$-admissible boundary-incompressible surface $S$, we have

 \end{theorem}

-It is worth noting that only the $n$-RTF assumption is needed to prove the analogous estimate (\cite[Theorem 5.8]{CH:sclgap}) in the context of stable commutator length in a graph of groups.
+It is worth noting that only the $n$-RTF assumption is needed to prove the analogous estimate (\cite[Theorem 3.8]{CH:sclgap}) in the context of stable commutator length in a graph of groups.

-The following corollary explains how estimates of the complexity of $w$-admissible surfaces can be applied to obtain injectivity of subgroup under the quotient map.
-This is almost identical to a result of Fenn--Rourke \cite[Theorem 4.1]{FennRourke} carefully explaining and generalizing Klyachko's method \cite{Klyachko}, except that in their statement each $a_i$ (resp. $b_i$) is assumed to be $\infty$-RF rel $i_P(C)$ (resp. $i_N(C)$), while we only need this for $a_1, b_m$ and the weaker $\infty$-RTF condition on the other $a_i$'s and $b_i$'s.
+The following corollary explains how estimates of the complexity of $w$-admissible surfaces can be applied to obtain injectivity of subgroups under the quotient map.
+This corollary slightly generalizes a result of Fenn--Rourke \cite[Theorem 4.1]{FennRourke} carefully explaining and generalizing Klyachko's method \cite{Klyachko}: In their statement each $a_i$ (resp. $b_i$) is assumed to be $\infty$-RF rel $i_P(C)$ (resp. $i_N(C)$), while we only need this for $a_1, b_m$ and the weaker $\infty$-RTF condition on the other $a_i$'s and $b_i$'s; see Example \ref{example: weaker assumption} below.
 Klyachko's Theorem \ref{thm: Klyachko} and other Freiheitssatz theorems quickly follow from this result after applying a standard algebraic trick (Lemma \ref{lemma: trick}), which we explain in Section \ref{sec: app}.